S3ooodi90/ReferenceImplementation/RM/3_0_0/docs/source/front.rst

 * Are in compliance with applicable sections of ISO/TR 20514:2005.
 * Are in compliance with applicable sections of ISO 13606-1:2007.
 * Are in conformance with W3C XML Schema Definition Language (XSD) 1.1
+* Are in conformance with W3C Resource Description Framework (RDF) 1.1

 Availability
 ------------